bedrock-core/network/README.md

 - Rules are immutable post node creation.
 - Edges only change on node insertion/removal (never on data mutation).
 - No hidden caches; traversal is over the underlying graph data structure.
-- Reverse edges only appear when explicitly requested via `bidirectional`.
+- Reverse edges only appear if a separate successful handshake for that direction occurs.

 ## License